RyanGao67/ComputerScience/distributed_system.md

 * The nodes in a cluster are working on the same task, and typically are running the same code

 ### ZooKeeper
+* Zookeeper is a high performance coordination service designed specifically for distributed systems
 * Attemp 1 - manually elect a leader node(distributeing the work and collecting the result)
 * Automatically elect the lead node - if the leader become unavailable, the system will automatically elect a new leader, and when the old leader recovers, the it will be no more a leader, it is a normal node
 * ZooKeeper typically runs ina cluster of an odd number of nodes, higher than 3